Actual air compressor capacity (ACFM) versus standard air capacity (SCFM) and inlet air capacity (ICFM)

-Unfortunately, real life "actual conditions" are seldom "standard conditions".
+Real life "actual conditions" are seldom "standard conditions".
 When

 - pressure is applied a volume of air - it gets smaller

-Actual air volume flow is often termed ACFM - Actual Cubic Feet per Minute.
+The actual air volume flow is often termed ACFM - Actual Cubic Feet per Minute.

 of the actual air.

-The conversion from SCFM to ACFM can be expressed as
+The conversion from SCFM to ACFM can be expressed